matiasow/xsr/README.md

-# XSR - eXtremely Simple REST
+# XSR - eXtremely Simple REST client

 XSR is an extremely simple REST client aimed to use against JSON/REST APIs.